 In the two years to December 2018 the number of properties listed across NSW/ACT on Airbnb alone rose from 29,657 to 64,856.
-Trends are toward commercialised "hosting" multiple units or "hosting" as a full-time business.
-There is no material difference between "Un-hosted" and "serviced apartments", which are prohibited in residential zones and, where permitted, are separated from residential apartments.
+Trends are toward "hosting" multiple units or "hosting" as a full-time business.
+There is no material difference between apartments used for "Un-hosted" short term letting via Airbnb and "serviced apartments", which are prohibited in residential zones.